Auth

 interact with authentication servers from the client

 Google manages the authentication servers.
 As developers we focus on interacting with those servers from the client.
+We use the Auth client SDK.

 auth object